Rick Barnes 1998-2014

 Jan.
 23, 1999: Despite playing without starting forward Gabe Muoneke (suspension), Chris Mihm blocks a pair of three-point attempts in the final 10 seconds to preserve a 73-70 upset over No. 23 Oklahoma State at the Erwin Center.

-Barnes says that Mihms “ you can be one of the greatest ever to play this game.”
-NBA scouts agreed.
-Chris is “ a great mix of old-school fundamentals and ’90s flair.”
+Barnes acknowledged Mihm’s potential, stating, “You can be one of the greatest ever to play this game.”
+NBA scouts agreed, describing Chris as “a great mix of old-school fundamentals and ’90s flair.”

-1999-2000- 24-9 record rick barnes
+1999-2000- 24-9 record Rick Barnes

 Ivan Wagner is the track star who helped the basketball team improve.
 His video is below.
 He was the MVP two years in a row- 1998-1999 and 1999-2000.